 *Base - this is the perfect point to start the basing.
 Paint the inside of the base with a solid coat of VGC Earth.
 Use P3 Thamar Black on the lip.

-VGC Gunmetal Metal and VMC Silver.
+*Metals - thinking of bold highlights.
+Highlight with a mix of VGC Gunmetal Metal and VMC Silver.
 Stay high and wet blend into the darker areas.

 *Brass parts - Highlight with straight VMC Bronze.
 Stay high and wet blend into the darker areas.